nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb:
-<u> What is CLI?</u>
+<u> What is CLI?</u> <br>

 To understand CLI better, here is an analogy:
 Imagine being in a restaurant with a talented chef in the kitchen.
 The chef represents the computer while a waiter is a button on your screen.
 Instead of having to go through the waiter or "click" a button, the CLI helps you communicate directly with the chef by giving specific instructions or "orders" about what you want to eat.
-Hence, the CLI is a way to interact with your computer by giving precise, text-based instructions, much like talking directly to a chef to customize your meal.
+Hence, the CLI is a way to interact with your computer by giving precise, text-based instructions, much like talking directly to a chef to customize your meal. <br>

-<u> Why use CLI?</u>
+<u> Why use CLI?</u> <br>

 Using a CLI can greatly enhance your efficiency as you no longer have to toggle between the mouse and your keyboard.
-Don't worry if this is your first time using the CLI, you'll get used to it in no time.
+Don't worry if this is your first time using the CLI, you'll get used to it in no time. <br>

 </div>